TGS

 4 foreign ships under detention in the uk during june 2010

-seen at 17:32, 20 July in Office of the Children's Commissioner News - national.
+seen at 17:32, 20 July in Office of the Children's Commissioner News - national (Our copy).

 The Maritime & Coastguard Agency (MCA) announced today that 4 foreign flagged ships were under detention in UK ports during June 2010 after failing Port State Control (PSC) inspection.